tanerumit/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. Umit Taner is a researcher at Deltares, specializing in climate risk management and integrated water resources analysis.
-He has worked extensively on the development of decision frameworks and various simulation and optimization models for multiple purposes including hydropower development, irrigation and drinking water supply planning, and environmental protection.
-Since 2019, he is the project manager for “climate resilient river basin development in Chancay-Lambayeque Watershed in Peru”.

-Prior to joining Deltares, he was a postdoctoral researcher at the University of Massachusetts Amherst.
-He received his doctoral degree in 2017 from the same institution, where he developed decision analytical frameworks for dealing with water, food, and energy security under an uncertain future.
-Prior to his doctoral studies, he worked as a researcher at the Scientific and Technological Research Council of Turkey (TUBITAK) and the U.S. Environmental Protection Agency (US EPA).
-He has more than ten years of international project experience in various river basins in Turkey, United States, Canada, Peru, Nepal, Kenya, Tanzania, Malawi, and Niger.
-He has also instructed various stakeholder workshops and delivered trainings in Africa and Asia for various World Bank-funded projects.
+I am a water resources engineer and climate adaptation specialist at [Deltares](https://www.deltares.nl).
+I am currently a project manager/technical lead in several projects on resilient drinking water infrastructure, basin-scale climate risk assessment, and game design for strategic planning.

+Before joining Deltares, I was a researcher at the [UMass Hydrosystems Research Group](https://blogs.umass.edu/hydrosystems/), where I developed decision-making frameworks for water systems planning under long-term uncertainty.
+Previously, I was a research fellow at
+[US EPA](https://www.epa.gov/aboutepa/about-office-water), where I worked on watershed and water quality models.
+I have international work experience in various countries, including Turkey, USA, Canada, Peru, Nepal, Kenya, Tanzania, Malawi, and Niger.

+If you want to know more, feel free to contact me!